-Composition and Powers of the Board of Statutory Auditors
+Composition and powers of the Board of Statutory Auditors

-Under art.
-20 of the Bylaws, the Board of Statutory Auditors is made up of three Standing Auditors and two Alternate Auditors.
-Statutory Auditors may be re-elected.
+Pursuant to article 20 of the Bylaws, the Board of Statutory Auditors consists of 3 (three) Standing Auditors and 2 (two) Alternate Auditors, who may be re-elected.

 One Standing Auditor and one Alternate Auditor are taken from the minority list.